NLCaceres/my-portfolio/react-client/README.md

     - Testing hooks super simple now thanks to `renderHook()` from 'testing-library/react'
     - Reorganize folders to be oriented around individual components and their usage
     - useContext pattern packed into a useViewWidth hook allowing access to viewWidth across the App without prop drilling
-  - React Router 6
+  - React Router 6 and 6.4 Data API added in
   - Beginning Typescript Migration
-    - Migrated PostCard.jsx to .tsx while also implementing ProjectImage sort based on new "importance" property
+    - PostCard updated and also given a ProjectImage sort based on new "importance" property
+    - ContactPage alongside its TurnstileWidget with new Turnstile types
+    - Index + App file with the ViewWidthProvider as well as the Router Data API and the Routing component
+    - Utility Files all updated
+    - Common AppSpinner, AppAlert, AppNavbar, and Footer
   - Implement PostListView sort by "start_date" and new "importance" property.
     - For Desktop users, project images are also sorted to better showcase the selected project in the AppModal
   - Embrace React 17+ JSX transform by dropping React top import